 Cross-Country Moving Checklist

 Aside from sticking to your budget, there are plenty of other things to remember when moving cross-country.
-Add these to your list if they’re not on your mind already:
+Add these to your list if they’re not already part of your to-dos:

 • Have a plan for the kids and pets while you’re in the packing phase and traveling.

-• Don’t forget to leave out necessary items such as toilet paper, toothbrushes, pajamas, phone chargers, etc. You’ll need them before, during, and after your move, and you don’t want to go tearing open your boxes.
+• Don’t forget to leave out necessary items such as toilet paper, toothbrushes, pajamas, and phone chargers.
+You’ll need them before, during, and after your move, and you don’t want to go tearing open your boxes to find them.

-• Change your address with your bank, utility and subscription providers, DMV, etc., and contact your local post office to set up mail forwarding.
+• Change your address with your bank, utility, and subscription providers.
+Remember to contact the Department of Motor Vehicles (DMV) to update your license and your local post office to set up mail forwarding.

 • If your fridge and freezer are coming with you, remember to empty, clean, and defrost roughly 48 hours before loading.

-• Verify that any moving company you hire has the proper credentials.
-Look for the USDOT number on its website.
-You can also use the Federal Motor Carrier Administration site to search if your mover is authorized.
-Checking to see if your mover belongs to organizations such as the American Moving and Storage Association or International Association of Movers isn’t required, but it does show that the company cares about upholding standards.
+• Verify that any moving company you hire has the proper credentials, and look for the United States Department of Transportation (USDOT) number on its website.
+You can also use the Federal Motor Carrier Administration site to learn if your mover is authorized and check to see if your mover belongs to organizations such as the American Moving and Storage Association or International Association of Movers.
+This isn’t required, but it shows that the company cares about upholding standards.

-• Keep an inventory of all boxes and items that go onto the moving truck to ensure you get everything on the other side of your move.
+• Keep an inventory of all boxes and items that go into the moving truck to ensure your belongings arrive at their destination.

-• Don’t forget about storage.
-Make sure to include storage fees in your moving budget if your moving schedule requires putting some belongings in storage before or after your relocation.
-However, some companies offer around a month of free storage in their rate, such as Safeway Moving.
+• Make sure to include storage fees in your moving budget if your moving schedule requires it.
+Companies such as Safeway Moving offer around a month of free storage in their rate, so collect estimates before committing to one.

 Our Conclusion